 As well as allowing a timeout to be specified for schedule-action HTTP requests (as specified by ixsl:schedule-action/@http-request), we should also allow a timeout to be specified for schedule-action document retrieve HTTP requests (as specified by ixsl:schedule-action/@document).

 Further changes in IXSLScheduleAction.java to update compile-time validation of ixsl:schedule-action attributes: must have at least one attribute, but not both @http-request and @document.
 Committed on 9.8 and trunk.

 This allows @wait can be used with either @http-request or @document to specify a timeout for the relevant requests.

-#3 Updated by Debbie Lockett 4 months ago
+#3 Updated by Debbie Lockett over 2 years ago

 Various further changes committed on 1.x and 2.0 branches: